 Running and photography are two hobbies I’m very fond of.
 This post will go through why I’m such an avid running photographer and why I think it can enhance your running experience.
 I will also list the tips I’ve found helpful in getting the best shots.

 So, can you easily combine the two?

 I say heck yes!
 I’m a self-professed amateur at both which gives me the freedom to do each with no pressure whatsoever.
-I’ve also found that they compliment each other by giving some nice little advantages to both.
+I’ve also found that they complement each other by giving some nice little advantages to both.